Yasir19/just-tech-news/README.md

 # just-tech-news
-a technicale news website where user can post, update, delete, like and comment on other users post.
+a technology news website where users can post, update, delete, like and comment on other users' posts.
 # Technology used for designing the application
-the app was designed by using HTML, CSS, js, node.js, express.js, MySQL, handlerbarsand Heroku to post technical news the app was artitact based on the MVC
+the app was designed by using HTML, CSS, js, node.js, express.js, MySQL, handlebars, and Heroku to post technical news the app was designed based on the MVC model

 # Installation
  to run the application on a local computer please run the following code to install all necessary dependencies